best-practice-and-impact/spreadsheet-accessibility/interim-draft.md

 Note: these instructions may differ for different versions of Excel

 ## Metadata worksheets
-You should include worksheets with information about the data (metadata).
+It is best practice to include worksheets with information about the data (metadata).

 ### Cover sheet

 If your data is simple and there is only one table in your spreadsheet, you might not need a cover sheet.
 However, they are generally useful in most circumstances.

 You should use your cover sheet to provide key information about the data in the spreadsheet.
-However, do not put too much information in it.
-If your cover sheet is starting to look more like a text document, it is best practice to create a webpage you can link to from the cover sheet instead.
+However, if your cover sheet is starting to look more like a text document, it is best practice to create a webpage you can link to from the cover sheet instead.

 #### Making cover sheets accessible